 Which problems can I help with?

 People seek therapy for many different reasons, but most people I see are suffering from stress-related illness, depression or anxiety, because these are by far the most common psychological difficulties we all face.
-As a cognitive therapist, I can also help with problems including obsessive compulsive disorder (OCD), substance misuse and addiction, health anxiety, panic attacks and agoraphobia, anger management, trauma and post-traumatic stress disorder (PTSD), relationship difficulties and eating disorders such as bulimia nervosa.
-If you are suffering from any of these problems, cognitive therapy will be most helpful.
-But if you're feeling very upset about a recent loss or painful event in your life, you may need some counselling first.
-This is a more gentle process, which will help you regain your strength until you are ready for the more dynamic approach of cognitive therapy – in which we will use techniques to understand and modify the negative thoughts, beliefs and unhelpful behaviours that are making you unhappy.
+As a cognitive therapist, I can also help with problems including phobias, obsessive compulsive disorder (OCD), mood swings and bipolar disorder, substance misuse and addiction, health anxiety, panic attacks and agoraphobia, anger management, trauma and post-traumatic stress disorder (PTSD), relationship difficulties and eating disorders such as bulimia nervosa.

 How long will it take?

 That depends on the issue you're working on and a range of other factors.
-Some people find a short-term approach is enough, which typically takes 6 to 12 sessions.
+Some people find a short-term approach is enough, which typically takes between 10 and 20 sessions.
 Other people – especially those working on deeper issues – require a more long-term approach, which can be anything up to a year or more.
 I am happy to work both short and longer-term, depending on your particular situation and the issues you want to tackle.

 How much does it cost?